1969 New Jersey gubernatorial election

 The 1969 New Jersey gubernatorial election was held on November 4, 1969.
 Republican nominee William T. Cahill defeated Democratic nominee Robert B. Meyner with 59.66% of the vote.
-This was the only gubernatorial election that Republicans won between 1953 and 1977.
+This was the only gubernatorial election that Republicans won between 1949 and 1981.

 Primary elections were held on June 3.
-Cahill won the Republican nomination narrowly over fellow South Jersey Congressman Charles W. Sandman Jr., while Meyner finished with nearly twice the vote of his closest competitor.
+Turnout in the primary was approximately 24 percent of the registered voter population.
+Cahill won the Republican nomination narrowly over fellow South Jersey Congressman Charles W. Sandman Jr., while Meyner finished with nearly twice the vote of his closest competitor, state senator William F. Kelly of Hudson County.

+This is the first gubernatorial election in which a Republican won Hudson County.

+Background

+Entering the 1969 campaign, New Jersey was seen as a swing state with a moderate Republican lean.
+President Richard Nixon had narrowly carried the state over Hubert H. Humphrey in the presidential election the prior year.
+However, the state had not elected a Republican governor since 1949.
+Robert B. Meyner (1954–62) and Richard J. Hughes (1962–70) had each been elected to the maximum of two consecutive terms; Hughes was constitutionally prohibited from running for a third term in office in 1969.

+In 1967, Republicans made major gains in the legislative midterm, winning veto-proof majorities in the New Jersey Senate and General Assembly.